cdeccio/byu-cs460-f2024/03-hw-link-layer/README.md

      b$ ping -c 5 -W 1 10.0.0.3
      ```

+     What are the results of pinging `e` (10.0.0.5) and pinging `c` (10.0.0.3)?

-     Is the outcome different than it was in the previous problem?
-Why or why
+ 14. If the results are different from those when the previous configuration
-     not?
-Use the difference in configuration files to determine the answer.
+     was used, why?
+Use the difference in configuration files to determine the
+     answer.